KemyszPL/nieOSrewrite/README.md

 This is a rewrite of nieOS using ncurses and (hopefully) more efficient methods.

-Things currently implemented:
+Features:
   - The login window
+Commands:
+  - exit
+  -help